laurent-fr/z180/software/README.md

 # Software

+To assemble the software, you will need SBASM available here : https://www.sbprojects.net/sbasm/

+As it is written in Python, you will also need a Python interpreter ...

 ## BASIC

 * nascom.basic.grant.searle : backup of NASCOM BASIC adapted by Grant Searle on his homebrew computer as found on http://searle.x10host.com/z80/SimpleZ80.html